Pod Save the People: Reception

-Pod Save the People reached #2 on the iTunes American podcast chart on April 28, 2017.
-It was ranked #98 as of July 1, 2020.
+Pod Save the People reached No. 2 on the iTunes American podcast chart on April 28, 2017.
+It was ranked No. 98 as of July 1, 2020.

 The A.V.
 Club noted that "For an audience increasingly hungry for quality discussion of deadly serious matters like health care, this show will likely be eagerly consumed".

 Pod Save the People has won 6 podcast industry awards, including 3 Webby Awards for Best News and Politics Podcast and a Webby Award for Best Podcast Host.